DO3SE/DO3SE-UI/README.md

 DO3SE - UI

+(THIS DOCUMENT IS WIP)

+For indepth (Possibly out of date setup refer to `/doc/developer/DO3SE_Developer_Guide.tex`)

-The UI Repository seems to contain the official setup for creating the GUI DO3SE model.
+The UI Repository seems to contain the official setup for creating the GUI DO3SE model that is available on the SEI website.

+# Directory Structure
++ do3se - Contains the python GUI scripts
++ doc - contains documentation
++ F - Contains Fortran Model
++ notes - Contains some general science notes and some test data
++ patches - ?
++ resources - contains resources for the GUI such as images
++ tests - contains some test data

 ---
 # Notes